shivdhar/document_deskewing/README.md

 ## Task

-Given an arbitrary image containing text, rotate it such that the text is horizontal and the right side up.
+Given an arbitrary image containing text, rotate it such that the text is both horizontal and the "right side up".

 ## Approach